vatesfr/xen-orchestra/docs/advanced.md

       - virtualization > clusters
       - virtualization > interfaces
       - virtualization > virtual-machines
-- Add a UUID custom field (for **Netbox 2.x**):
+- Add a UUID custom field:
-  - Got to Admin > Custom fields > Add custom field
+  - Go to Other > Custom fields > Add
   - Create a custom field called "uuid" (lower case!)
   - Assign it to object types `virtualization > cluster` and `virtualization > virtual machine`

 ![](./assets/customfield.png)

 :::tip
-In Netbox 3.x, custom fields can be found directly in the site (no need to go in the admin section).
-It's available in "Other/Customization/Custom Fields".
-After creation of the `uuid` field, assign it to the object types `virtualization > cluster` and `virtualization > virtual machine`.
+In Netbox 2.x, custom fields can be created from the Admin panel > Custom fields > Add custom field.
 :::

 ### In Xen Orchestra